RosemyneH/SynastriaQuestieHelper/README.md

 ---

+## Features

+- **TomTom**: Left click a coordinate to get a waypoint in TomTom (requires the TomTom addon).
+- **Wowhead Link**: Right click a quest to get a popup with a link to the quest on wowhead.

+---

 ## Quick Start

 1. **Download & Extract**: Place the `SynastriaQuestieHelper` folder in your `Interface/AddOns/` directory.
 2. **Enable**: Activate Synastria Questie Helper in your WoW AddOns menu.
 3. **Click the Minimap Button**: Look for the yellow exclamation mark on your minimap.
-4. **Scan Zone**: Click the "Scan Zone" button to find old quests with attunement rewards.
+4. **Scan Zone**: Click the "Scan Zone" button to find quests with attunement rewards.

 ---